PrinkalDhingra/WebD-Selection-Task-2-Resell/README.md

 2.run npm install.this should install all the node modules.

-Now that is done , craete a mongodb database and paste the mongo uri in the .env file to test the code .
+Now that is done , create a mongodb database and paste the mongo uri in the .env file to test the code .
 To test the backend type "npm run dev"